WhiteChapelFan1998/3d-print-shelf-parts/README.md

-# angle_bracket
+# 3D Printed Shelf Parts

-made this because i spend hours looking on google and thingiverse for the og file. now can use to make a my shelves.
+made this corner bracket because i spend hours looking on google and thingiverse for the og file. now can use to make  my shelves.

+other piece holds parts of shelf together.

 :)